n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zQsE1qojRRA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+If you are also interested in installing the Real-Time Dog Breed Classification Demo jump to [How to install and run the Real-Time Dog Breed Classification?].

 ## How does a Neural Network work?

 The following slides explain the mechanics behind a Neural Network by simplifying and summarizing the online lectures of Andrew Ng.
 Find the full lecture here: [4.3.1 Neural Networks - Examples and Intuitions I](https://www.youtube.com/watch?v=1PZdrgWak8Y) and [4.3.2 Neural Networks - Examples and Intuitions II](https://www.youtube.com/watch?v=uySg3nBbkYg)